TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 I had 2 kinds of test data.
 Single frames for initial testing and training data for training the model.

 #### Test Data
 For single frame test data, I opted to use actual frames from the project video.
 Six were provided in the project repository.
 I generated 7 others from different points in the video.
 These were based on trouble spots I experienced in my previous attempt at this project.
 These images were used in developing the window search and parameter tuning for the model.
-The code I used to generate these additional frames is not in the vehicle_detection.ipynb but looks like this.
+The code I used to generate these additional frames is not in the vehicle_detection.ipynb.

 Here are 2 of the frames I generated and used for initial testing.